Recipe Import

 Is manual entry ever better than importing?

-For family recipes, handwritten cards, or recipes you have memorized, manual entry can be faster and more accurate than trying to import from a photo or poorly formatted text.
+For family recipes, handwritten cards, or recipes you've memorized, manual entry can be faster and more accurate than importing from a photo or poorly formatted text.
 Some apps also let you write recipes directly in Cooklang format for maximum structure and portability.

 Cook smarter